4 Keys to Developing Leadership Qualities in Students

 Leaders think strategically

-Listening well, seeing all sides of an issue, reacting quickly and thinking strategically should not only be the domain of the leader, but instead should be fostered in all of our students if we want them to become useful and productive members of our democratic society.
+Listening well, seeing all sides of an issue, reacting quickly and thinking strategically should not only be the domain of the leader but instead should be fostered in all of our students if we want them to become useful and productive members of our democratic society.
+And, maybe someday one of those student leaders will aim to become an educational leader too.

 An educator for two decades, Brian P. Gatens is superintendent/principal at Norwood Public School in Norwood, N.J.
 Gatens has worked at the K-12 level in public and private school settings in urban and suburban districts.
 He has been a classroom teacher, vice principal, principal and now superintendent/principal.Learn More: Click to view related resources.